 If you shoot like you mean it - using a fluid head tripod, a slider and a stabilizer - you can get amazing results.

-I've won some contests and I also sold HD footage that I took my my compact Sony HX9V and GoPro HD.
-Below is one of my best videos, edited with Magix and shot with compact cams.
+I've won some contests and I also sold HD footage that I took with my compact Sony HX9V and GoPro HD.
+Below is one of my videos, edited with Magix, entirely shot with compact cams.

 To get the same results or even better, all you need to do is take your time.